Skip to Main Content

 Before You Order

-A few practical points worth confirming before you commit to an order: verify your delivery address falls within the service area, check current menu availability and hours on the platform, and use the app's dietary filter or notes function for any specific requirements.
+A few practical points worth confirming before you order: verify your delivery address falls within the service area and check current hours on the platform.
 There is no phone line, no walk-in option, and no third-party aggregator through which ClusterTruck Columbus operates.
 The platform is the entire interface, and managing expectations around that structure will make the experience work as intended.

 Comparable Spots